Caisho/ura-transactions/README.md

 ### Get geojson data files

-TODO setup public location for Singapore MRT and postal districts data files.
+Coordinate information for Singapore's MRT and postal districts are presently stored in `/data/ folder but this will be moved to public data repository in the future.
+The geojson data is used to generate point and polygon features in maps.

 ## Run the streamlit application